efrecon/withstander/README.md

 Frequency (expressed in decimal seconds) at which to check for the set of rules controlling the behaviour of withstander.
-Note that this does **not** change the pace of the statistics collection, as this is driven by the Docker Daemon intead.
+Note that this does **not** change the pace of the statistics collection, as this is driven by the Docker Daemon instead.
 The default is to check every second, which is inline with the pace of the daemon itself.
 There might be a "dead" second after container discovery where all (CPU) statistics cannot be collected.

+### `-ratio`

+Default ratio of samples that should match for the collection period of each matching rule.
+This defaults to `1.0`, i.e. all statistics samples must match for the rule to trigger.
+The ratio is a float between `0.0` and `1.0`.

+### `-grace`

+Default grace period (in seconds) under which no statistics samples are considered.
+This is an integer and defaults to `0`, meaning that the rules will be considered as soon as enough statistics have been collected (i.e. as specified by the period of the rule).
+The grace period can account for the fact that containers often use more resources during startup before settling down.

 ### `-h`